azartech/Flex-Bison-Calculator/README.md

 # Flex Bison Calculator-Compiler
-Creating a calculator using Flex and Bison for university compiler project
+Creating a calculator using Flex and Bison for university compiler project. kjj

 # CFG
 The equivalent CFG for the grammer used in this project is as follows :